Native Life in the Columbia Gorge

 2. Until the advent of four-color photography in 1935, most photographs were printed in continuous shades of black and white, called grayscale.
 Curtis developed his photographs using a paper treated with a sepia-toned emulsion.
 Sepia was a rich brown pigment made from the inky secretion of the cuttle-fish genus, sepia.
 In the printing of a negative on paper coated with sepia, a chemical reaction converted metallic silver to a sulphide, which resists fading that otherwise would occur with the passage of time.
 Optically, moreover, the sepia-toned image appears to have a more readily visible range of shadows and highlights than a grayscale image.
 Historically, it melded the principle of lithography with the spontaniety of photography.

-4. In the fall of 1805, the Corps noted empty summer lodges along the river, which they then assumed to be abandoned permanent homes.
-Returning in the spring of 1806, they realized that these were only temporary shelters; by then they also had seen the more substantial, sunken winter lodges.
+4. In the fall of 1805, the Corps noted empty lodges along the river, which they then assumed to be abandoned permanent homes.
+Returning in the spring of 1806, they realized that these were only temporary shelters for use during salmon runs, or to escape the other residence when it became infested with fleas, which would die in a few weeks for lack of blood.
+By then the Corps had also had seen the more substantial, sunken winter lodges.